Continuation Sheaves in Dynamics: Sheaf Cohomology and Bifurcation: Categories of dynamical systems

 \begin{remark} Note that the conditions on reparametrizations imply that $\tau=\id$ in the case that $\T=\Z$, cf.\ \cite[II(7.2)]{Vries2}.
 This in part motivates the terminology of quasiconjugacy.
-When $\T=\R$, the case $f=\id$ yields a reparametrization $\tau(t,x)$ of time. \end{remark}
+When $\T=\R$, the case $h=\id$ yields a reparametrization of time $\tau(t,x)$. \end{remark}

-\begin{remark} For special subsets of dynamical systems, such as smooth flows on a manifold, topologies other than the compact-open topology may be more appropriate. {\bf For clarity of presentation, we use the notation $\sDS(\T,X)$ to mean that the objects and morphisms of this category are given the compact-open topology.} However, in other cases, similar results to those obtained for $\sDS(\T,X)$ follow from the abstract theory presented in Section~\ref{sec:ShStr}. \end{remark}
+\begin{remark} For special subsets of dynamical systems, such as smooth flows on a manifold, topologies other than the compact-open topology may be more appropriate. \emph{For clarity of presentation, we use the notation $\sDS(\T,X)$ to mean that the objects and morphisms of this category are given the compact-open topology.} However, in other cases, similar results to those obtained for $\sDS(\T,X)$ follow from the abstract theory presented in Section~\ref{sec:ShStr}. \end{remark}

-\begin{remark} A more restrictive choice of the set of morphisms leads to a subcategory.
-For example, one could consider from least restrictive to most restrictive: topological (semi)equivalence with reparametrization of time, topological (semi)conjugacy, or no structure on the morphism set, ie. $\Hom(\phi,\phi)=\{{\rm id}\times{\rm id}\}$ and $\Hom(\phi,\psi)=\varnothing$ when $\phi\neq\psi$, cf.~\cite{deVries,Robinson}. \end{remark}
+\begin{remark} More restrictive choices of the set of morphisms lead to subcategories.
+For example, one may consider from least restrictive to most restrictive: topological (semi)equivalence with reparametrization of time, topological (semi)conjugacy, or no structure on the morphism set, ie. $\Hom(\phi,\phi)=\{{\rm id}\times{\rm id}\}$ and $\Hom(\phi,\psi)=\emptyset$ when $\phi\neq\psi$, cf.~\cite{deVries,Robinson}. \end{remark}

-Considering dynamical systems without specifying the time space $\T$ or the topological space $X$ yields the category $\sDS$ of all dynamical systems.
-In this case we extend the morphisms to be maps $\tau \times f\in \Hom(\phi,\psi)$ consisting of continuous maps $f\colon X\to Y$ and continuous time reparametrizations $\tau\colon \T\times X \to \Sb$ (strictly monotone, bijective for each $x$ and $\tau(0,x) =0$) such that the following diagram commutes:

-Morphisms will again be referred to as quasiconjugacies.
-Morphisms with $f$ surjective are called \emph{semiconjugacies}, and when $f\colon X\to Y$ is a homeomorphism, they are called \emph{conjugacies}.
-If the time space is fixed, the associated subcategory is denoted by $\sDS(\T)$.
-We do typically not equip $\sDS$ or $\sDS(\T)$ with a topological structure on the objects and morphisms.